qtlHD/qtlHD/doc/hmm.md

 file that indicates the name of the corresponding phenotype.

-3. The genotype symbols for the X chromosome need to be allowed to be different, and the encodings need to be different for each sex and each cross direction.
-For example, `AA` might correspond to `0,0` for a female but `0,1` for a male.
+3. The genotype symbols for the X chromosome need to be allowed to be different for each sex and each cross direction, and they are different from those used on the autosomes.
+For example, in an intercross, `AA` might correspond to `0,0` for a female but `0,1` for a male.

+### Crosses with more than two founders

+For crosses like the Collaborative Cross (CC), heterogeneous stock (HS), the diversity outcross population (DO), and MAGIC lines, in which there are more than two founders, there is the added complexity that the observed marker genotypes require two tables.
+We would generally have SNP genotypes, and we would need the SNP genotypes for both the individuals phenotyped for QTL mapping and the SNP genoytypes for the founder lines.

+For each cross type, we would generally need individual-level information on the cross direction, which might be encoded as a character string.
+Further, as with the simpler two-founder crosses, we would need the sex of each individual.